keanehauck/keanehauck.github.io/collections/_posts/2024-06-02-childrens-movies.md

 * *Big Hero 6* (2014) was a fun and action-packed story that also wrestles with grief in a compelling manner.
 * *Coco* (2017) was very well-animated and memorable in its tribute to family and culture.
 * *Frozen* (2013) has obviously seen much commercial success, and I think it is mostly deserved.
 * *The Lego Movie* (2014) is a masterpiece.
-For kids, it is obviously very entertaining, but also holds some satirical themes that adults can appreciate.
+For kids, it is obviously very entertaining, but it also holds some satirical themes that adults can appreciate.

 Anyway, there's my take on kids' movies.
 I've probably spent too much time watching them, but what can I say?
 That time was only wasted if the experience of watching the movies didn't help grow me into the (obviously hilarious) human being I am today.